opnsense/docs/source/CE_releases.rst

     :width: 600px
     :align: center

-As of January 2015 there have been *287* releases leading to the latest version *24.7.r2* named "Savvy Shark".
+As of January 2015 there have been *288* releases leading to the latest version *24.7* named "Thriving Tiger".